olabadmus/olabadmus/README.md

 ## Hi there 👋

-My name is Tunde, an SRE Engineer working with AWS and Terraform.
+My name is Ola, an SRE Engineer working with AWS and Terraform.
 Passionate about DevOps and infrastructure automation.

 🔭 I'm currently working on building scalable 3-tier web applications using Terraform and AWS infrastructure automation